chetan-bg/simple-eda-example/README.md

 Unused offer: Loan has been cancelled by the client but on different stages of the process.

 Goal / Business Objective:
-Identify Patterns (KPIs) that indicate whether a client has tendency to show difficulties to pay installments which can lead some of the below possible outcomes: -- Deny Loan in case of applicants showing tendency to default payments -- Reduce the loan amount in case the applicants are not eligible for such applied loan. -- lend at higher rates of interests for customers / borrowers showing tendency to default (risk based pricing)
+This exercise aims to Identify Patterns (KPIs) that indicate whether a client has tendency to show difficulties to pay installments which can lead some of the below possible outcomes: -- Deny Loan in case of applicants showing tendency to default payments -- Reduce the loan amount in case the applicants are not eligible for such applied loan. -- lend at higher rates of interests for customers / borrowers showing tendency to default (risk based pricing)